HERE’S THE SCOOP

 A Southern favorite, homemade butter pecan ice cream is a rare treat, but it doesn't have to be.
 A recipe from the magazine Taste of Home expertly combines just a few natural ingredients to create a flavor that is synonymous with summer for many Americans.
-If you only make one flavor for summer with the help of a home ice cream machine, this is an impressive and indulgent one to try.

 An uncommon flavor, this tropical dessert takes on a creamy texture when made with an ice cream maker.
 A recipe from the blog Zesty South Indian Kitchen, which uses fresh pineapple, includes instructions for how to set up the ice cream without a churning machine and still produce a tasty product.
 This fresh and bright fruit-flavored dish is a welcomed departure for those looking for something novel.

-A classic summer treat that is usually enjoyed with fresh, campfire-roasted marshmallows gets the cold treatment from Add a Pinch, with the help of a countertop ice cream maker.
+A classic outdoor treat that is usually enjoyed with fresh, campfire-roasted marshmallows gets the cold treatment from Add a Pinch, with the help of a countertop ice cream maker.
 It's hard to imagine a better use for the specialty appliance than this layered ice cream with chocolate, graham crackers, and marshmallow goodness, packed with gooey flavor in each spoonful.